It’s Time To Reflect

 Then came the hangover.
 Postmodernism began as a conscious reaction to modernism: disillusion with absolute ideals and unstoppable progress; new emphasis on subjective experience and relative change.
 Postmodern art and culture emphasized a meta-awareness of the old utopian ideals, often by mocking them.
 New was out.
 Irony, remixing, and self-reference were in. “

 Danco gets so deep into this that it isn’t worth following here, and also not worth quoting in full.
-My rhetorically fuelled bastardisation would be: in postmodernism, everything is bullshit, or may as well be assumed to be bullshit until proven otherwise.
+My rhetorically fuelled bastardization would be: in postmodernism, everything is bullshit, or may as well be assumed to be bullshit until proven otherwise.
 Bullshit is the null hypothesis.
-This sounds mildly entertaining if in a Kafka novel, but if you actually live this — if you are a Kafka character — it is horrific and demoralising and dehumanising, and if you ever had the slightest shimmer of a dream or a goal, adulthood is about learning to let go and watch garbage TV instead.
+This sounds mildly entertaining if in a Kafka novel, but if you actually live this — if you are a Kafka character — it is horrific and demoralizing and dehumanizing, and if you ever had the slightest shimmer of a dream or a goal, adulthood is about learning to let go and watch garbage TV instead.

-This was largely an artsy countercultural scene in elite American, British, and European universities, until Silicon Valley realised it could hijack the movement to make several metric gigaf***tons of money by offering Everything-as-a-Service at 100% incremental margin.
+This was largely an artsy countercultural scene in elite American, British, and European universities, until Silicon Valley realized it could hijack the movement to make several metric gigaf***tons of money by offering Everything-as-a-Service at 100% incremental margin.

 As if a kind of McLuhanian prophecy, even our preferred media has warped to better express irony, reference, meta-irony, meta-reference, and so on.
 The Waste Land is self-referential child’s play compared to A Tale of Two Talebs (it is decidedly better, however, just to be clear).
 But what is The Talebenning — nay, what is this very essay, if not an ironic meta-reference to Andreessen, Danco, Gilder, Soviet dissidents, and whomever else I have already forgotten I referenced above, enabled by hypertext?
-And While Tim Berners-Lee invented the hyptertext protocol that has come to dominate, one Marc Andreessen is primarily responsible for its success.
+And While Tim Berners-Lee invented the hypertext protocol that has come to dominate, one Marc Andreessen is primarily responsible for its success.

 See what I did there?
 I can’t help it.
 It’s partly for the millennial clout I write this way.
 I’m not gonna lie, it’s great fun, and I am my own best audience.
 But equally, as the serious parts of the past few paragraphs evidence, it is more or less impossible to use this medium (“Medium”) to its fullest without meta-meta-meta-whatevering.
 These two paragraphs are about the medium being the message, and the message being meta-reference, and I couldn’t help but use the medium meta-referentially to make that point.
 God damn you, Marshall!

-And forget about hyptertext, already.
+And forget about hypertext, already.
 What is this, 1993?
 OK, boomer.
 Let’s fast forward: what is blogging?
 What is Twitter?
 What is TikTok?
 Or, put more provocatively, what will be the first masterpiece of TikTok literature?
 The question might seem ironic, but it really isn’t (oh, the irony of being mistaken for irony the one time I am being earnest!).
 TikTok is a set of rules that is two years old for an art form that is fifteen.
 It’s the late teens’ iambic pentameter to the twenty-first century’s prosody.
 If you don’t think it is capable of producing great art, then you are a snob.
-Gen Z has so much cultural knowledge on the tips of their tongues that the average TikTok is almost certainly better, or at least cleverer, than the average poem.
+Gen Z has so much cultural knowledge on the tip of its tongue that the average TikTok is almost certainly better, or at least cleverer, than the average poem.
 It’s easy to forget that we only read the really good poems.
 Most, throughout history, were dog shit.
 Sorry if this is the first you are hearing of this.

 But … if you are worried that the medium of TikTok itself discourages real art without strictly disallowing it, then you might have a point.
 Poets are usually at least trying to produce art.
 If TikTokers do so, it is likely entirely in spite of their own intense efforts not to because, lol, it’s just memes, grandpa.
 It may well be the apex of meta-meta-meta-whatevering.
 But then we probably said that every other time too.
 Who knows what’s coming next?

-The above meandering rant is a collectively unsavoury interpretation of why software is eating the world.
+The above meandering rant is a collectively unsavory interpretation of why software is eating the world.
 Why aspire to art when you can remix those who try and fail?
 Why do anything that takes any commitment of time or effort if others will immediately be on your ass for it?
 Why deal with reality as it actually is when you can play a meta-meta-meta-game from one minute and one tweet to the next?
 Why live in the future when you can live in the moment?
 Why dream when you can dance?
 Why own when you can rent?
 Why rent when you can rent on margin?
 And why have any responsibility or human decency when you can … well … not?

-Securitise everything and then use that as collateral to draw down — I mean who even really gives a shit about the metaphor, right?
+Securitize everything and then use that as collateral to draw down — I mean who even really gives a shit about the metaphor, right?
 I can more easily capture this by repeatedly and enthusiastically — possibly drunkenly — yelling, YOLO!, or including it as a hashtag on Instagram.

 And if you pause for long enough to notice these glitches in the Matrix then that’s really interesting and you should OMFG LOOK AT THIS TIKTOK IT’S A CAT AND A BUNNY SNUGGLING OMGOMGOMGOMGOMG.
 Pop another oxy and get back to being permanently spied on.